braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/targeting_users.md

 page_order: 4
 tool: Campaigns
 page_type: reference
-description: "This reference article covers the Targeting options found in the targeting users step of campaign creation."
+description: "This reference article covers the Targeting Options found in the Target Audiences step of campaign creation."
 ---

 # Targeting users

-> After you have [composed your campaign][1] and determined your [delivery schedule][2], you can set the target recipients of your campaign on the **Target Users** step.
+> After you have [composed your campaign][1] and determined your [delivery schedule][2], you can set the target recipients of your campaign on the **Target Audiences** step.

 ## Targeting options